 As stated by Wallace, “Ongoing efforts to address issues related to gun violence too often fail to incorporate the perspectives of children impacted by the violence.
 Voting is an integral way for citizens in a democracy to address societal issues that affect them.

-Still, children are primarily excluded from the voting process, so there is a risk that children's views on issues such as GV will go unheard without intentional efforts to include them” (Wallace et al., 2023, p.3).
+Still, children are primarily excluded from the voting process, so there is a risk that ’children’s views on issues such as GV will go unheard without intentional efforts to include them” (Wallace et al., 2023, p.3).
 Regarding social deficits, the parties impacted by them should have a seat and voice at the table.
 Children shouldn’t be excluded from the complex, candid, political, and very uncomfortable conversation we need to have regarding guns and gun violence.
 As is supported by research, gun violence is on the uptick and has no signs of going away soon.
 Therefore, we must work together, children and adults, to do whatever it takes to keep our children safe (Harris, 2024; Zimmerman et al., 2021).

 “The CDC and National Center for Health Statistics (2022) state that in 2020, firearm-related injuries became the leading cause of death for children and adolescents (aged 1 to 19 years) in the United States.
 Additionally, children and adolescents in this age group were twice as likely to die from firearm-related injuries than the general population” (CDC and National Center for Health Statistics, 2022; Sheehan, 2023, p.1).

 Losing children to gun violence should not be tolerated in the United States!
 As quoted in a local newspaper article titled: Gun lobby targeted as Ga.
 Churches mourn, reads: During an appearance on NBC News Meet the Press, U.S. Sen. Raphael Warnock, D-Ga, said the shooting in Winder, GA, shows “we are all sitting ducks.”
 We can do better than this, he said.
 This is a tragic form of American exceptionalism.
 This does not happen all over the world” (Bacon, 2024, p.A6).
 Losing people, especially children, demands that America pause and look in the mirror.
 What portion of our societal norms have been infiltrated with the notion that violence against innocent people will be left unchecked?
 Unchecked in the sense that mass shootings continue to take place.
-As stated by Maher.
-“Mass shootings in the USA have risen in the last decade and have permeated everyday life, including, but not limited to, active shooter drills at elementary schools, syllabus statements on active shooters in college and university courses, universal screening and baggage constraints at significant cultural and sporting events, and workplace active shooter safety measures” (Maher et al., 2022, introduction).
+As stated by Maher et al. (2022).
+“Mass shootings in the USA have risen in the last decade and have permeated everyday life, including, but not limited to, active shooter drills at elementary schools, syllabus statements on active shooters in college and university courses, universal screening and baggage constraints at significant cultural and sporting events, and workplace active shooter safety measures” (introduction).

 Although there have been measures to respond to possible threats of gun violence in real-time, it appears that the political landscape is reluctant to enact laws to restrict certain firearms from being purchased by the public, in particular the AR-15, which appears to be the gun of choice by many mass shooters.

 In a USA online publication (inserted in the Desert Sun), on September 5, 2024, there was an article written by C.A.
 Bridges titled Apalachee High School shooting: AR-15, the gun used for mass shootings.
 Why are they popular?
 Bridges pens, “On Wednesday, Georgia authorities say a 14-year-old boy brought an AR-platform-style rifle into Apalachee High School near Atlanta and killed two students and two teachers.
 He also wounded nine more people, eight of them students.
 Since the end of the assault weapons ban in 2004, the AR-15 has become one of America’s most popular firearms used in some of the most horrid mass shootings.”
 When is enough is enough?